Serge Papin: Later activities

 After leaving Système U, Papin worked as a consultant, author, and public speaker on ecological and social transitions in retail.
 In 2024, he became non-executive chairman of Auchan France.

 Political career

 On 12 October 2025, Serge Papin was appointed Minister for Small and Medium Enterprises, Trade, Crafts, Tourism, and Purchasing Power in Sébastien Lecornu's second government.

 Personal life

 Papin has four daughters from his first marriage and one son, born in 2010, from his second.

-Honors
+Honours

-He was made an Officer of the National Order of Merit on 14 November 2002.
+He was made an Officer of the National Order of Merit on 24 November 2021.